tko-dev/SMARCUnityAssets/Documentation/README.md

 All velocities of the object will be set to 0 after teleportation.

 Nothing else is modified, such as Articulation drives, poses etc.

+##### Teleporter Sub Instruction
+1. Modify Unity object to include `Teleporter_Sub` script on desired object for teleportation.
+  - `Teleporter_Sub` has useful tooltips to guide you through which body the teleportation should be assigned to.
+2. Defining topic:
+  - Topic currently must be manually defined in Unity.
+Strongly advice sticking with the naming convention in the repository
+    - Recommend adding the selected topic to the appropriate Robot Topics Message for easier access across many nodes in the future
+    - Python ex: `f"{robot_name}/{DRONE_TOPICS.YOUR_TOPIC_NAME}"`

 #### CurrentWP_Sub